 client_id_digestwhich (“access” or “refresh”)supported (logical), revoked (logical|NA),

-statusaudit_refresh_failed_but_kept_sessionindefinite_session = TRUE in
+"http_<code>"audit_refresh_failed_but_kept_sessionindefinite_session = TRUE in

 oauth_module_server())provider, issuer,